intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 .. image:: imgs/getting_started/accessing_my_projects_1.png
    :alt: Flywheel projects view highlighting location of projects tab in left hand ribbon

 In the second column of the project list you will find the parent Group for each project.
 “Projects” have several attributes including a description, project files, subjects, sessions, custom data views and more!
-Check out our upcoming tutorial to learn more about how to customize your project to meet your needs.
+Check out our upcoming tutorials to learn more about how to customize your project to meet your needs.

 .. image:: imgs/getting_started/accessing_my_projects_2.png
    :alt: Flywheel projects view highlighting project attributes

 Accessing My Subjects or Sessions
 *********************************
-If this is a new project, you may not see any subjects or session linked to your project.
+If this is a new project, you may not see any subjects or sessions linked to your project.
 If you have already started scanning, or have uploaded historical/retrospective data from your project you should see each scan session in “sessions.”

 .. note::
     *Still can't see your data?* Remember that pesky Accession Number?
 Well, if the first part of that string (ie the STUDY in STUDY/SUBJECT/SESSION) wasn't entered correctly at the scanner, your data doesn't know where to land on Flywheel.
 Not to worry, your data will be sitting in a project called Unsorted.
 If you can't see this project, contact INC staff or your lab admin of Flywheel who can add you to the Unsorted Project.
 From there, you can move that subject to the correct Project.